-Allison Howarth is in her first season as an assistant coach with the with the University of Iowa women’s golf program.
+Allison Howarth is entering her second season as an assistant coach with the University of Iowa women’s golf program.

-Howarth joins the program following a four-year stint at the University of Incarnate Word.
+Howarth joined the program following a four-year stint at the University of Incarnate Word.
 She served as graduate assistant in 2017-18 before being elevated to head coach for the past three seasons.

 During her time in San Antonio, the Cardinals saw an 82-spot jump in the Golfstat rankings, moving up from 205 in her first season to 123 in 2021.
 Incarnate Word finished third (in the national Golfstat rankings) in the Southland Conference in past two seasons and she coached two All-Southland Conference selections.

 In her first 1 ½ years, the program’s scoring average dropped 10 shots and she led the program to a school record team score (303).
 She coached student-athletes to the top two career low rounds and the top two career scoring averages in the school record books.